DvirHayat/WandB-CICD/README.md

 # WandB-CICD
-This are resources for the WandB CI/CD course.
+These are resources for the WandB CI/CD course.